 The Cabinet or Executive Council puts government policies into practice.
 Cabinet ministers are MLAs in charge of specific government ministries.
 Beyond approving Orders in Council, Cabinet ratifies policy matters and is the final authority on issues related to the day-to-day operation of government.
 The Premier chairs Cabinet.

 The Speaker directs debates and proceedings in the Legislative Assembly.
 The Speaker is an elected MLA.
 At the beginning of the first Legislative session after an election, all MLAs vote for the Speaker by secret ballot.

-Members of the Legislative Assemby
+Members of the Legislative Assembly

 Members of the Legislative Assembly (MLAs) are elected by Albertans to make the laws we live by in this province.
 Each MLA represents a constituency.
 MLAs selected by the Premier to represent ministries are referred to as cabinet ministers.
 Those who aren’t in Cabinet are referred to as private members, or caucus members of their particular political party.
-In the province's last general election, held on May 5, 2015, Albertans elected MLAs to 87 seats.

-20 Ministries currently make up the Alberta government.
+Several ministries make up the Alberta government.
 These departments deliver the programs and services mandated by Alberta’s laws.
 Each ministry is headed by a deputy minister, a member of the Alberta public service who in turn reports to a minister, an elected official and member of Cabinet.

 Public agencies are boards, commissions, tribunals or other organizations established by government, but not part of a government department.
 They work alongside ministries to deliver programs and services.
 The Public Agency Secretariat helps ensure Alberta government agencies are well governed.